Never Underestimate the Protection of Chaining Your Luggage

-While I enjoy getting as much sleep as possible while on trains, my neighbors don’t feel the same.
-To block out noise, you can wear earplugs and an eye mask.
-This will allow you to sleep uninterrupted, so you can wake up refreshed and ready for the day.
+Though I enjoy getting as much sleep as possible while on trains, my neighbors don’t share this sentiment.
+To block out noise, you can wear earplugs and an eye mask for uninterrupted sleeping so you can wake up feeling refreshed and ready to tackle the day ahead.

-Train journeys can sometimes take longer than expected or make unexpected stops in the middle of nowhere.
-In case of an unexpected delay or problem, you might want to bring extra water and snacks.
-A great accompaniment to hot tea is a cup of hot tea, I always have some biscuits and nuts with me.
+Train journeys may take longer than anticipated or make unexpected stops in remote places.
+In case of an unforeseen delay or issue, you might want to bring along extra water and snacks in case they become necessary.
+A cup of hot tea is the perfect accompaniment, and I always carry some biscuits and nuts with me for added sustenance.

-Even though train rides can be lengthy, especially for those traveling alone, it is possible to spend uninterrupted time doing nothing.
-This time can be spent wisely and for things that you might not normally have the time to do in your daily life.
-On long trips, I always take a large book with me.
-It is a great way to read through the entire book.
-You can catch up with old movies, meet new people, or just stare out at the windows and take in all that India has to give.
+Even though train rides can be lengthy, especially for those traveling alone, it is possible to enjoy uninterrupted time doing nothing.
+This time can be put towards things you might not normally have the chance to do in daily life.
+I always bring a large book along for these journeys – it’s an excellent chance to read through it completely, catch up on old movies, meet new people or simply gaze out the windows and take in all that India has to offer.